 Their coat is a solid taupe with a faint bluish tinge, with pale skin pigmentation or brown points.

 Both parents must carry both dilution gene and chocolate gene in order to get a Beaver Pom.
 Dilution can be found in various breeds, Frenchies are referred to as Isabella.
 Labradors are called Silver.

-These light-colored fluff balls are often mistaken and sold as White Pomeranians, since Cream Pomeranians can be quite pale.
+These light-colored fluff balls are often mistaken for and sold as White Pomeranians since Cream Pomeranians can be quite pale.
 Look for tell-tale signs of cream around the ears or back of the body.

 Some Cream Poms can be quite dark and look brown.
 Sometimes they are called Tan Pomeranians.
 What separates them from Chocolate Pomeranians are their black eye rims and paw pads.